Not All Attributes are Created Equal: $d_{\mathcal{X}}$-Private Mechanisms for Linear Queries: Conclusion

 \section{Conclusion}

 In this paper, we developed new $d_{\mathcal{X}}$-private mechanisms for linear queries by extending the standard $\epsilon$-differentially private mechanisms.
 These new mechanisms fully utilize the privacy budgets of different elements and maximize the utility of the private response.
-We have empirically shown that carefully selecting the model parameters of the $d_{\mathcal{X}}$-private mechanisms (depending on the utility function and $d_{\mathcal{X}}$-metric) can result in substantial improvement upon the baseline mechanism regarding the utility.
-Here we also note that for statistical queries (which is a special case of linear queries), we can design $d_{\mathcal{X}}$-private mechanisms efficiently by exploiting the sum-structure.
+We have empirically shown that carefully selecting the model parameters of the $d_{\mathcal{X}}$-private mechanisms (depending on the utility function and $d_{\mathcal{X}}$-metric) can result in substantial improvement over the baseline mechanisms in terms of utility.
+Note that our analysis can be extended to advanced $\epsilon$-differentially private mechanisms such as the Matrix~\cite{li2011efficient}, and $K$-norm~\cite{hardt2010geometry} mechanisms.
+We leave it as future work.
+Finally, we would like to remark that for statistical queries (a special case of linear queries), which are (loosely) defined as the sum of predicates over the rows of the input dataset, we can design $d_{\mathcal{X}}$-private mechanisms more efficiently by exploiting the sum-structure.
 We refer the reader to Appendix~\ref{sec:stat-query} for more details.